macOS Dual Monitor Dock Setup: What Apple Doesn’t Tell You

 It's the Dock experience Apple never shipped.

-🛠️ How to Set Up extraDock for Dual Monitors
+🛠️ How to Set Up ExtraDock for Dual Monitors

-1. Download extraDock
+1. Download ExtraDock by AppitStudio

 2. Install & Open the app and grant permissions (once)